 NCEA allows students the opportunities to excel in their own areas of strength.
 The reporting of individualised results, instead of giving a mark, provides a breakdown of student attainment in every aspect of the subject, giving both students and parents more accurate information upon which to make decisions about future option choices and career pathways.

-Guidelines for administration for the MCAT will be published on the Mathematics subject page and communicated by circular.
+Guidelines for administration for the MCAT will be published on the Mathematics subject page in July and communicated by circular.

 This last document is from a college Information Evening.
 The presentation covered a diverse range of topics relating to assessment including how NCEA is provided and assessed at Botany Downs Secondary College.
 Key assessment processes at the college were outlined and a wide range of excellent questions were answered.)